Michel Creton

 Michel Creton (17 August 1942 in Wassy, Haute-Marne, France) is a French actor.

 He came to international attention with the release of Un homme de trop (Shock Troops) by Costa Gavras in 1967.
 Since then, he played in many films, appeared on TV and on stage (for example in 1989 in Un fil à la patte de Georges Feydeau in Théâtre du Palais-Royal in Paris).
-While he was in cinema a supporting actor, as one of Bernard Fresson's friends in Max an the junkmen, and mostly rare in major roles like his thief in Nicholas Gessner's Le tuer triste, he was a leading man on TV: alongside to Claude Jade in Fou comme François.
+While he was in cinema a supporting actor, as one of Bernard Fresson's friends in Max and the junkmen, and mostly rare in major roles like his thief in Nicholas Gessner's Le tuer triste, he was a leading man on TV: alongside to Claude Jade in Fou comme François.
 For his second TV movie with Claude Jade, Treize, he was the writer of the screenplay.